 Use face centers: the PhysX tearing solver mode will search for nearest particles within the flow from the location of the mesh’s face centers.

 Ref frame: the reference frame to use as the initialization time for the skin.

 Max distance: the maximum distance that a particle can be from a mesh vertex/face in order to influence it.

 Max count: the maximum number of particles that can influence a mesh vertex.

-Use particle mesh verts: controls whether nearest-particle distances will be calculated to particle mesh vertices, instead of just particle positions.
+Consider particle meshes: controls whether nearest-particle distances will be calculated to particle meshes, instead of just particle positions.